Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

-Given two hypergraphs $\G$ and $\H$, our algorithm \textsc{\Alg}, like many others, aims at finding a new transversal of $\G$ \Wrt $\H$.
-To do so, the algorithm builds up, step after step, by including and excluding vertices, a set of vertices intersecting all the edges of $\G$ that is different from all the edges of $\H$ (i.e., a set of vertices that is a transversal of $\G$ and an independent set of $\H$).
+Given two hypergraphs $\G$ and $\H$, our algorithm \textsc{\Alg}, like many others, to disprove that $\G$ and $\H$ are dual aims at finding, via sub\nbdash-procedure \textsc{\DetNewTrAlg}, a new transversal of $\G$ \Wrt $\H$.
+To do so, the algorithm builds up, step after step, by including and excluding vertices, a set of vertices intersecting all edges of $\G$ that is different from all edges of $\H$ (i.e., a set of vertices that is a transversal of $\G$ and an independent set of $\H$, and hence a new transversal of $\G$ \Wrt $\H$).

-As already discussed, choosing vertices to exclude allows us to decrease the number of the edges of $\H$ that are not different (yet) from the candidate for a new transversal.
-In particular, when \textsc{\Alg} excludes specific vertices, this algorithm halves the number of the edges of $\H$ still needed to be considered.
+As already discussed, choosing vertices to exclude allows us to decrease the number of edges of $\H$ that are not different (yet) from the candidate for a new transversal.
+In particular, when \textsc{\DetNewTrAlg} excludes specific vertices, the number of edges of $\H$ still needed to be considered is halved (see \cref{lemma:riduzione_taglia_assignment_tree} and the discussion in \cref{sec:logarithmic_refuters}).

-Let us see the details of the algorithm \textsc{\Alg}.
-After exhibiting the algorithm, we will formally prove some of its properties, and, amongst them, its correctness.
-The algorithm \textsc{\Alg}, and more specifically the procedure \textsc{\DetNewTrAlg} which checks the existence of new transversals, uses three sets to keep track of the included, excluded, and free vertices of the currently considered assignment, which are denoted by $\IncAlg$, $\ExcAlg$, and $\FreeAlg$, respectively.
-From Lemma~\ref{lemma:witnessing_condition}, it is evident that, in order to check its Condition~\eqref{eq:witnessing_condition}, we need to know what edges of $\G$ are separated from and what edges of $\H$ are still compatible with the assignment (and transversal) under construction.
-To this purpose, in the algorithm we use the sets denoted by $\SepAlg$, and $\ComAlg$, respectively.\footnote{We could dynamically evaluate these sets during the execution of the algorithm, but for simplicity and readability of the algorithm we prefer to have them explicitly represented.}
+Let us now see the details of algorithm \textsc{\Alg}.
+After exhibiting the algorithm, we will formally prove some of its properties and its correctness.
+Algorithm \textsc{\Alg}, and more specifically sub\nbdash-procedure \textsc{\DetNewTrAlg} which checks the existence of new transversals, uses three sets to keep track of the included, excluded, and free vertices of the currently considered assignment, which are denoted by $\IncAlg$, $\ExcAlg$, and $\FreeAlg$, respectively.
+We remind the reader that, to recognize an assignment as a non\nbdash-duality witness, we need to know what edges of $\G$ are separated from and what edges of $\H$ are still compatible with the assignment (and transversal) under construction.
+To this purpose, in the algorithm we use the sets denoted by $\SepAlg$, and $\ComAlg$, respectively.
+Observe that, for simplicity of the presentation and better readability of the algorithm, we here explicitly store sets $\IncAlg$, $\ExcAlg$, $\FreeAlg$, $\SepAlg$, and $\ComAlg$.
+This obviously requires more than quadratic logspace.
+However, by storing instead the labels only of the extensions leading to the current assignment, and evaluating the aforementioned sets dynamically (see the proof of \cref{lemma:algoritmo_quadratic_logspace} and \cref{sec:logic}), the space complexity of the algorithm is bounded by \DSpace[$\log^2 \InputSize$].